 On the day of the earthquake, the village of Barbandi suffered a complete loss of all homes in the village.
 According to the villagers, if they had not been gathered outside for a meeting, there would have been few survivors.

-Our US board member, Mark Dorfman, was a Peace Corps volunteer in Barbandi in the 80's, and due to his continuing connection to the village, we selected it as the second village for Sangsangai to rebuild.
+Our US board member, Mark Dorfman, was a Peace Corps volunteer in Barbandi in the 80's, and due to his continuing connection to the village, we selected it as a work site for Sangsangai.